darkhelmet/verboselogging/posts/drastically-speed-up-web-browsing.md

 I’m seriously getting sick and tired of Firefox.
 Chrome for Linux can’t come any faster.
-When even with only 5 tabs open, it eats over 600 MB, and frequently fades out to the standard “application not responding” state.
+When even with only 5 tabs open, it eats over 600 MB, and frequently fades out to the standard "application not responding" state.
 It can’t even switch tabs without lagging.
 If I have a video playing in one tab, it frequently hangs when I switch tab, or open a new tab.
 Pain.